Stay (Jay Sean song)

-"Stay" is the third single from Jay Sean's second album My Own Way & in the third album, All or Nothing.
-It was released on 7 July 2008 and became his lowest charting official UK single to date, peaking at #59.
+"Stay" is a song by Jay Sean, released as the third single from his second album My Own Way.
+It was also included on his third album, All or Nothing.
+The single was released on 30 June 2008 digitally and on 7 July 2008 physically in the UK.
+It became his lowest-charting official UK single to date, peaking at number 59.

 History

 The video was shot alongside the "Maybe" video.